kylemcdonald/AudioNotebooks/readme.md

 * _Samples_ refers to one-shot sounds, usually less than 1-2 seconds long.
 These can be loaded from a directory, like `data/project/samples/` or from a precomputed numpy matrix like `data/project/samples.npy`.
 When they are stored in a `.npy` file, all the samples are necessarily concatenated or expanded to be the same length.
 * _Multisamples_ refers to audio that needs to be segmented into samples.
 * _Fingerprints_ refer to small images, usually 32x32 pixels, representing a small chunk of time like 250ms or 500ms.
 These are either calculated with CQT, STFT, or another frequency domain analysis technique.
 They are useful for running t-SNE or training neural nets.
+* _Spritesheets_ are single files with multiple sounds, either visually as fingerprints or sonically as a sequence of sounds, organized carefully so they can be chopped up again later.

 Some formats in use: